-What to Submit Supported File Types Number of Files Response Additional Information Min Max Length Part D: Assessment Commentary (template provided) .doc; .docx; .odt; .pdf 1 1 No more than 10 pages of commentary, including prompts Plus no more than 5 additional pages for the common assessment, if necessary, no more than 2 additional total pages of transcription of video/audio evidence of learning or evidence for a work sample and feedback, and/or video evidence of vocabulary use Use Arial 11-point type.
+What to Submit Supported File Types Min # of Files Max# of Files Response Length Additional Information Part D: Assessment Commentary (template provided) .doc; .docx; .odt; .pdf 1 1 No more than 10 pages of commentary, including prompts Plus no more than 5 additional pages for the common assessment, if necessary, no more than 2 additional total pages of transcription of video/audio evidence of learning or evidence for a work sample and feedback, and/or video evidence of vocabulary use Use Arial 11-point type.
 Single space with 1" margins on all sides.
 IMPORTANT: Insert a copy of the common assessment or directions for the common assessment and (if applicable) include directions/prompts provided to children.
-Part E: Evaluation Criteria .doc; .docx; .odt; .pdf 1 1 No limit academic language: Oral and written language used for academic purposes.
+Part E: Evaluation Criteria .doc; .doc; .odt; .pdf 1 1 No limit academic language: Oral and written language used for academic purposes.
 Academic language is the means by which children develop and express content understandings.
 Academic language represents the language of the discipline that children need to learn and use to participate and engage in the content area in meaningful ways.
 There are language demands that teachers need to consider as they plan to support children's learning of content.
 These language demands include vocabulary, language functions, discourse, and syntax.
 For the Early Childhood edTPA handbook, however, academic language is focused only on vocabulary: